 This artist Bio page has been censored and is provided with a petal soft applicator safe for all but the most discerning of readers.
 If you are a child or of snsitive mind please Do Not press the button above.

-I began drawing soon after I learned to speak.
-I've been told the first image I scribbled down was a donkey.
-No political affiliation was implied, I just liked to ride the donkeys at the fairgrounds.
-I experimented with gouache on typing paper at age 12, began making weird sculptures from junk and scraps of wood and painted the walls of my room by age 17.
+Fred began drawing soon after he learned to speak.
+W've been told the first image Fred scribbled down was a donkey.
+No political affiliation was implied,Fred enjoyed riding the donkeys at the fairgrounds.
+Fred began to paint with gouache on typing paper at age 12.
+He began making weird sculptures from junk and scraps of wood and painted these with acrylic paints by age 17.

-Music and sound constructions are other interests of mine.
-In the early 1980s I began making experimental electronic music by patching together audio test generators and home audio equipment in the back room of a stereo repair shop that I operated for several years.
-If only the customers knew what I was doing with their cherished sound equipment! ;-) Since that time I've been able to acquire and refurbish several synthesizers and other pieces of classic equipment, which I now use to make recordings of offbeat electronica, beat poetry with minimal instrument backing, harsh noise industrial sounds, noisescapes, collages of found sounds from shortwave radio samples, to sounds from home and around the the city.
-I got my first electric bass guitar a Fender at about age 19 and played in several noise bands that you've never heard of.
-I still play bass on my CDs Boom Boom Booom yeah just like that.
+Music and sound constructions are other interests of Fred's.
+In the early 1980s he began making experimental electronic music by patching together audio test generators and home audio equipment in the back room of the stereo repair shop that he managed for several years.
+If only the customers knew what Fred was doing with their cherished sound equipment! ;-) Since that timeFred has been able to acquire and refurbish several older synthesizers and other pieces of classic audio equipment, which he now uses to make recordings of electronic soundscapes, beat poetry with minimal instrument backing, harsh noise industrial sounds, noisescapes, luxus collages of found sounds from shortwave radio samples, to sounds from home and around the the city.
+Fred purchased his first electric bass guitar a Fender at about age 19 and played in several noise bands that you've never heard of.
+Fred still plays bass For the fluxus noise band he founded while attending college,The Sex Socks.
+Boom Boom Booom! yeah just like that.